ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-columns/index.md

 - By default, **only visible columns will be exported**.
 The bronze, silver and gold columns will not.
 - If `All Columns` is checked, the bronze, silver and gold columns will be included in the exported file.

-<grid-example title='Excel Export - Hidden Columns' name='excel-export-hidden-columns' type='generated' options='{ "enterprise": true, "exampleHeight": 815 }'></grid-example>
+<grid-example title='Excel Export - Hidden Columns' name='excel-export-hidden-columns' type='generated' options='{ "enterprise": true, "modules": ["clientside", "csv", "excel", "menu"], "exampleHeight": 815 }'></grid-example>

 ## Next Up